scottfr/SystemsBook/11 Going Global/Going Global.md

 Engaging people to cause positive action and change is one of the key goals of systems thinking and modeling.
 The growth of the Internet has created amazing opportunities to reach out and connect with people in ways that have never before been possible.

-The Internet makes it amazingly easy for us to share our models with other people.
+The Internet makes it easy to share models with other people.
 Not only can you email a specific person the tables and graphs of a model's results, but you can also build webpages publishing these results to share with the world.
 What is more, these results do not have to be limited to static data.
-Using Insight Maker, you include an interactive version of your model allowing others to experiment with it directly on your webpage.
+Using Insight Maker, you can include an interactive version of your model allowing others to experiment with it directly on your webpage.
 This can be done on any page you have rights to edit including your personal website, a blog, and a company's information page.

-Furthermore, the information flow doesn't have to only be one-way from you to others.
+Furthermore, the information flow doesn't have to be one-way from you to others.
 In a webpage you can include a feedback or comment form that allows anyone to comment and share his or her thoughts on the model right next to the model itself.
 These comments can be saved directly on the page allowing other people to read them and enabling a discussion to form around the model.
 This creates many avenues for collaboration and learning that would simply be impossible without the Internet.

 In this chapter, we will show you how to develop webpages to showcase your insights and models to the world.
 We'll also show how to include tools to engage viewers and start a dialogue about your models.
-Before jumping into the models themselves, we are going to need to lay the groundwork for them by introducing the basic principles of web development.
+Before jumping into the models themselves, we will lay the groundwork by introducing the basic principles of web development.
 Once we have introduced these key principles, we'll walk through two examples of developing interactive models.

 ## The Web in a Nutshell